kevinNejad/comp_logic/README.md

 (This can be shown via demonstration).
 ```
+The presneted program would augment the common sense knowledge store of a given agent and help it reason a solution to this task - the agent would be able to complete the reaonsing task without requiring large amounts of new information.

 While prolexa can handle any rule with the prefix "is a type of...", it was necessary to also extend its grammar to permit it to take advantage of all knowledge provided by Conceptnet.
 For example, prolexa should handle such statements as "every doctor has a hammer" and "every teacher is is capable of teaching".
 Prolexa now understands such statements, however the complexity of the responses stored in conceptnet hinders its ability to fully process them and return reasoned responses.